 Tournament Rosters: Tournament rosters are restricted to the official roster submitted to a parish/school's league.
+This requirement may not be waived.

 Merging Teams: Merging teams from two (2) or more schools/parishes is allowed only if there is a shortage of players at a specific grade, only after all internal options have been exhausted, and only with schools/parishes that currently sponsor and administer active athletic programs in Grades 5-8.
 All eligible students in affected parishes will be allowed to participate on the merged team.
 A school may not divide players from the same grade between teams at the two (2) different schools.